Bullying affects children

 What parents can do about sibling bullying

-Erica Bailen, M.D., pediatrician with Norton Children’s Medical Associates – Lakeview, gives these suggestions to help parents effectively deal with bullying behavior at home:
+Erica Bailen, M.D., pediatrician with Norton Children’s Medical Group – Lakeview, gives these suggestions to help parents effectively deal with bullying behavior at home:

 - Be accountable and accept that your child is responsible for the bullying.
 Too often, parents are in denial and feel that their child couldn’t possibly be a bully.